home-assistant/addons/zwave_js/DOCS.md

 the introduction of S2 security inclusion in zwave-js, this option has been deprecated in favor of `s0_legacy_key`.
 If still set, the `network_key` value will be migrated to `s0_legacy_key` on first startup.

+## Custom device config files

+In some cases, it may be useful for Z-Wave JS to use custom device config files.
+To load custom device config files into Z-Wave JS, put them in `/addon_configs/core_zwave_js/custom_device_configs` before starting the add-on.

 ## Known issues and limitations